dimajix/flowman/docs/spec/mapping/read-relation.md

   * `MEMORY_AND_DISK_SER` - Caches the results first in memory in a serialized format and then spills to disk.

 * `relation` **(mandatory)** *(type: string)*:
-Specifies the name of the relation to read from
+Specifies the name of the relation to read from.

 * `partitions` **(optional)** *(type: map:partition)*:
-Specifies the partition (or multiple partitions) to read data from
+Specifies the partition (or multiple partitions) to read data from.

 * `columns` **(optional)** *(type: map:data_type)* *(default: empty):
 Specifies the list of columns and types to read from the relation.
 This schema will be applied to the records after they have been read and interpreted by the underlying source.
+This schema will also be used as a subsitute for schema inference and therefore can be very helpful when using [`mock`](mock.md) mappings.

 * `filter` **(optional)** *(type: string)* *(default: empty)*:
 An optional SQL filter expression that is applied for reading only a subset of records.
 The filter is applied